 COVID-19 Statement: We understand that the current pandemic has affected coursework, shadowing and other components of the application.
 We will be flexible - please just explain in the optional question section, or send an email to firstname.lastname@example.org.
 You may apply without completing all requirements; however, all pre-requisite coursework and requirements must be completed before matriculation into the program.
-Important Note: PA Program interviews will be conducted virtually due to COVID-19, Thiel College is taking every measure to ensure the safety of our physician assistant applicants and will conduct all interviews virtually for the 2021 cohort.
+Due to COVID-19, Thiel College is taking every measure to ensure the safety of our physician assistant applicants and will conduct all interviews virtually for the 2021 cohort.

 Thiel College has applied for Accreditation - Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 Thiel College anticipates matriculating its first class in July 2021, pending achieving Accreditation - Provisional status at the March 2021 ARC-PA meeting.
 Accreditation - Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.

 All applicants for the 2021 admissions cycle will be notified of ARC-PA’s decision regarding Thiel College’s application for PA Program Accreditation-Provisional following their meeting in March 2021.

 If ARC-PA does not approve Accreditation Provisional Status for the Thiel College Physician Assistant program, a class will not matriculate in July 2021, and students who were offered a seat and paid the $500 seat deposit will receive a refund.
 The CASPA application fees will not be refunded.